 - Almost a third (30%) of all cancers diagnosed in children are leukaemia.

 - Acute lymphoblastic leukaemia is the most common type of leukaemia in children.
 Four-fifths of all leukaemia diagnosed in children is this type.

 - Around 460 new cases of leukaemia are diagnosed each year in children in Great Britain.

 - Although leukaemia is the most common cancer of childhood, more than 9 in 10 cases are diagnosed in adults.

-- Almost 4 in 10 cases of leukaemia are diagnosed in people aged 75 or older, and around half are in people aged 70 or older.
+- Around 4 in 10 (39%) of cases of leukaemia are diagnosed in people aged 75 or older.

 - In Europe, around 82,300 new cases of leukaemia were estimated to have been diagnosed in 2012.
 The UK incidence rate is 14th highest in Europe for males and 19th lowest for females.

 - Worldwide, around 352,000 people were estimated to have been diagnosed with leukaemia in 2012, with incidence rates varying across the world.